 What can you do to protect yourself in such situations?
 First of all, keep people away from your bed.
 It should be the place you escape to, not a place to drop coats during a party.
 Second, spray some of our bed bug sprays across the doorsill of each bedroom door, or sprinkle some insect control dust there.
 Even if the bed bugs find their way from your living room or dining room to a bedroom, they won’t be able to cross that line.

 Do you know what one of the worst parts of the entire situation is?
 Bed bug mating is such a traumatic process for the female (it’s called traumatic insemination for a reason...don’t click that link) that she often runs off as far away as possible to hide and recover.
 That means leaving the bed and often hiding in something else, like a suitcase or backpack, only to be transferred to a new location.
 In other words, the most likely bed bug to travel is a pregnant one!

 Let us at Bed Bug Store assist you.
 All our products come with a90-day 100% satisfaction guarantee.
-We have been relieving customers of their bed bugs for over 16 years.
+We have been relieving customers of their bed bugs since 2003.
 Our products are also 100% all-natural, chemical and pesticide-free.
 The smell you notice when using our solution, is the fresh scent of peppermint.

 Safe for children and pets, completely deadly for bed bugs.

 Our sprays are made with 100% effective natural ingredients and essential oils, making Bed Bug Patrol a great alternative to harsh pesticides and insecticides that bed bugs are becoming increasingly resistant to.